beginner-corp/docs.begin.com/src/shared/docs/en/guides/quickstart.md

-# Welcome!
+# Welcome to Begin!

 > ⏱ This guide should require less than 5 minutes

 Getting started building with Begin is remarkably fast and simple.

-Once you're finished with this guide, you'll be ready to build and scale just about any kind of web application, API, or site with speed, ease, and grace.
+**Once you're finished with this guide, you'll be ready to build and scale just about any kind of web application, API, or site with speed, ease, and grace.**

 First let's review what you need to get going.